MadjawBadpaw/Detection-Engineering-Lab-Wazuh-Sysmon-Atomic-Red-Team/README.md

 | **MITRE ATT&CK** | `T1059.001` — Command and Scripting Interpreter: PowerShell |
 | **Atomic Test** | `T1059.001-15` — PowerShell executed via `-EncodedCommand` |

 This technique was chosen because it's simple enough to reason about end-to-end but still reflects behavior real attackers use routinely — Base64-encoded PowerShell to dodge basic string matching and logging.
-The "bad" signal (an encoded command) and the "noise" (test-harness artifacts) are easy to tell apart once the telemetry is actually inspected instead of trusting the alert name at face value.
+The "bad" signal (an encoded command) and the "noise" (test-harness artifacts) are easy to tell apart once the telemetry is actually inspected.

 <br>